steveseguin/vdo.ninja/README.md

 ## What is OBS NINJA
 OBS.ninja uses peer 2 peer technology to bring remote cameras into OBS.
 The server-side load is very small, so I am able to offer it as a service for free.

-Please see the sub-reddit for more support: https://reddit.com/r/obsninja
+Please see the sub-reddit added info: https://reddit.com/r/obsninja
-Also check out the FAQ for common answers: https://github.com/steveseguin/obsninja/wiki
+Also check out the FAQ for more info: https://github.com/steveseguin/obsninja/wiki

 ## How to use:
 I demo the basic usage of OBS.ninja also on YoutuBe: https://www.youtube.com/watch?v=6R_sQKxFAhg